Stone Carving Workshop 2025

 3 Day Stone Carving Workshop

-Matzke Fine Art Gallery & Sculpture Park (3000 sq/ft interior space and a 10 acre Sculpture Park)
+Matzke Fine Art Gallery & Sculpture Park (3000 sq/ft Gallery and a 10 acre Sculpture Park)

 on beautiful Camano Island, WA

-matzke@camano.net The three day workshop cost $450, includes: great snacks & lunches every day.
+matzke@camano.net The three day workshop cost $475, includes: great snacks & Catered lunches every day.
 Instruction from master carver, Kentaro Kojima.
-Marenakos Rock Center and Neolithic Stone will provide stones during the workshop at a discount, loaner tools provided by the Northwest Stone Sculpture Association.
+Marenakos Rock Center and Neolithic Stone will provide stones during the workshop, loaner tools provided.

 For further information and applications do not hesitate to call or email; matzke@camano.net or call 360-387-2759